cert-manager/cert-manager/GOVERNANCE.md

 ### Becoming a Reviewer

 To become a reviewer, you will need to look for a sponsor with at least the approver role.
-Your sponsor must have had close interactions with you: he must have been closely reviewed one of your PRs or worked with you on a thorny issue.
+Your sponsor must have had close interactions with you: they must have closely reviewed one of your PRs or worked with you on a complex issue.

 Then, create a PR to add your name to the list of `reviewers` in the `OWNERS` file.
 The PR description should list your significant contributions and should mention your sponsor.
-Your sponsor is expected to give his approval as a comment on your PR.
+Your sponsor is expected to give their approval as a comment on your PR.

 ### Responsibilities